negatic/ArchiPy/docs/examples/adapters/keycloak.md

 The Keycloak adapter provides an interface for interacting with Keycloak's API to manage authentication and authorization.
 ArchiPy offers both synchronous and asynchronous implementations.

+For full API reference, see the [Keycloak Adapters API Documentation](../../api_reference/adapters.md#keycloak).

 ## Configuration

 First, configure your Keycloak settings in your application config: